Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Joseph Juran was a pioneer in the study of quality control.
 His management theory has gained worldwide recognition in the science, engineering and mathematics fields.
 His “Juran’s Quality Control Handbook” is still in use today.
 Juran’s quality theory impacted Japanese industries after World War II, when he and a colleague traveled there to help rebuild the economy.

 Juran’s management theory continued to develop throughout his lifetime.
 He died in 2008 at the age of 103.
-Today, his theory of quality management is part of other quality management theories, such as Six Sigma and lean manufacturing.
+Today, his theory of quality management is part of other quality management frameworks, such as Six Sigma and lean manufacturing.
+He founded the Juran Institute in 1979 to spread his teachings through consulting, training and research.
 Globally, Juran is regarded as one of the founding fathers of quality management programs.

 Did You Know?Did you know

-Juran’s theory of quality control became a foundational principle in Japan after his trip there in 1954.
-The Union of Japanese Scientists and Engineers invited Juran to teach the theories and practices he’d been developing in America.
+Juran’s theory of quality control became a foundational principle in Japan following his visit in 1954.
+The Union of Japanese Scientists and Engineers invited Juran to teach the specific theories and practices he had been developing in America, which helped start Japan’s post-war economic resurgence.

 Management theory of Juran